 Publication of Patent Application

-- The utility application will be held in confidence at the USPTO eighteen months from its earliest filing date (only six months after the utility application filing date if priority is claimed from a provisional application).
+- The utility application will be held in confidence at the USPTO eighteen months from its earliest filing date.

 - Whether a provisional or non-provisional application is filed, the applicant can mark any product with “patent pending” once the application has been filed.